thirdweb-example/marketplace/README.md

 - Create your own Marketplace contract via the thirdweb dashboard.
 (Follow the steps in the guide below if you need extra help)!

-- Replace all instances of our Marketplace contract address with your own, (wherever you see the `useContract<Marketplace>` hook).
+- Replace all instances of our Marketplace contract address with your own, (wherever you see the `useContract` hook).

 Need More help?
 Want to understand the code a bit more?
 Want to set the project up yourself?
 Follow the guide below! 👇